-A bit further afield: Finding opportunities to interact with farm animals.
-Meeting some new-born lambs and visiting a farm zoo.
+A bit further afield: Finding opportunities to interact with farm and zoo animals.
+Meeting some new-born lambs, visiting Jimmy’s farm and finding some extra ones on the way to meeting the babies at London Zoo.

 298 – Lambs